 When selecting your social platforms remember these things:

-- Be on at least one social channel – the one that is best for you and your business.
+- Select at least one social channel – the one where you can have the most significant impact.

 - Stay true to your brand voice.